 Savor the Flavors of the Best Michigan Pasties

 Spread to Michigan’s UP by miners from Cornwall in the U.K., pasties have become a delicacy.
 They make delicious meals on their own, or you can get sweet varieties for dessert.
-Our winter bucket list includes a handful of the best places to get pasties whether you dine in or order delivery.
+Our winter bucket list includes a handful of the best places to get pasties in Michigan whether you dine in or order delivery.

 On the Keweenaw Peninsula in downtown Hancock, Kaleva Cafe has been a dining spot (on and off again) for more than a century.
 In 2006, the dine-in cafe started serving simple and delicious pasties that taste like original Cornish ones.
 The golden crust is stuffed with carrots, onions, potatoes, rutabaga, and beef.